 But my home it was not.
 My bed it was not.
 And it was so hot that the locals swore they could see wisteria starting to grow in their backyards.
 Coupled with my usual sleeping problems, which are always worse while travelling, it was the perfect storm for a totally sleepless night.
 I was going down the rabbit hole.

 Before leaving on vacation I had decided that, for this trip, I was going to go “au naturel” and ditch the dreaded sleeping pills.
-I usually travel with sleeping pills as I’m a total insomniac while away from my own lair.
-At home, I don’t touch the things, but the thought of leaving my country with no sleep aids was usually unthinkable.
-Typically, by the 5thor 6thnight away from home I would experience a totally sleepless night without sleeping pills, so I knew I had a few days to figure out some local solutions on this trip.
+I usually travel with sleeping pills as I’m a total insomniac while away from my own lair, where I habitually use cannabis to help me sleep.
+Typically, by the 5thor 6thnight away from home, and without cannabis or sleeping pills to ease my slumber, I would start to experience totally sleepless nights, so I knew I had a few days to figure out some local solutions on this trip.

 I had done some research prior to going down to the United States and had discovered that CBD oil (or cannabidiol) is legal in New York State and Connecticut and had heard it’s a great, natural solution for insomniacs and people with anxiety.
 So I set about to find me some.